Cole Hamels: 2016 season

 Hamels was named the Opening Day starter for the Rangers in 2016.
-On Opening Day, after allowing two home runs in two innings, Hamels calmed down to pitch 7 strong innings, while only allowing two runs on four hits and eight strikeouts for a 2016 Opening Day win against the Seattle Mariners.
-On June 12, in a start against Seattle, Hamels recorded his 2,000th career strikeout, becoming the 77th player, and 7th active player, to reach the milestone.
-He was named to the 2016 MLB All-Star Game.
+To start the season, after allowing two home runs in two innings, Hamels calmed down to pitch seven strong innings, while only allowing two runs on four hits and eight strikeouts for a win against the Seattle Mariners.
+On June 12, again facing Seattle, Hamels recorded his 2,000th career strikeout, becoming the 77th player, and seventh active player, to reach the milestone.
+He was named to the All-Star Game.
 On September 28, at home against the Milwaukee Brewers, Hamels claimed his 200th strikeout of the season.

 Hamels finished the 2016 season with a 15–5 record and a 3.32 ERA in 32 starts.
 He led major league pitchers in percent of balls pulled against him (47.1%).

 2017 season

 On May 3, 2017, Hamels was placed on the 15-day disabled list due to a strained right oblique muscle.
 He was ruled out for eight weeks.
 In 24 starts for the 2017 season, he compiled an 11–6 record and a 4.20 ERA.